 Pre-Orientation is an online course with information to help you prepare for your transition to UCF and your official Orientation experience.
 It has sections on:

-Schedules coming soon here: https://orientation.ucf.edu/freshman/
+Schedules and exact time frames coming soon here: https://orientation.ucf.edu/freshman/

-Schedules coming soon here: https://orientation.ucf.edu/transfer/
+Schedules and exact time frames coming soon here: https://orientation.ucf.edu/transfer/

 We strongly encourage students who are interested in changing their major to do so PRIOR to attending Orientation.
 The reason being: we want to make sure you are meeting with the correct academic college and Academic Success Coach(es) during your session and are registering for the correct classes pertaining to the major you want to pursue.
 In addition, your major is also associated with a campus: UCF's main campus or Downtown.
 Each campus has partial or full Orientation programming on their respective campuses, so we want to ensure you go the right place on the right day!